-A couple of people have remarked at how I always seem to be on holiday recently – well a girl’s gotta make the most of her annual leave, hasn’t she (even if it means I’ll have nothing left to use for the rest of the year)?!
+A couple of people have remarked on how I always seem to be on holiday recently – well a girl’s gotta make the most of her annual leave hasn’t she (even if it means I’ll have nothing left to use for the rest of the year)?

+My latest adventure took me to Morocco, where I spent a week in June with my boyfriend, Jonny.
 After striking a compromise between a lazy pool holiday and somewhere that had something to offer in the way of culture, we decided Morocco would be just the place.
-We could spend a day exploring the busy maze of souks and other vibrant sights of Marrakech, before retreating to the coast for some much-needed R&R for the rest of our time there…perfect!
+We could spend a day exploring the busy maze of souks and other vibrant sights of Marrakech, before retreating to the coast for some much-needed R&R…Bliss!

 So here’s my verdict…

-Upon our arrival in Morocco, we decided that a day trip would be the best way to see Marrakech, as our hotel was located a three hour drive away from the city in the seaside resort of Agadir (and who knows where we would have ended up if we attempted the journey on a public bus!).
+Upon our arrival in Morocco, we decided that a day trip would be the best way to see Marrakech, as our hotel was located a three hour drive away from the city in the seaside resort of Agadir.
 Though it limited our freedom somewhat, it allowed us to cover a lot of ground in a single day and with an experienced guide to hand, he knew exactly where to take us…and where not to, of course!
 Though brief, this short time in the city was enough to provide me with a glimpse of a truly unique metropolis, which is bursting with life and culture.

 Marrakech is constantly growing in modernity, however, it is the ancient Medina that tourists flock to.
 Bordered by tall brick walls that stretch for 20km, nearly all the buildings within the enclosed area are painted an orangey-pink hue, gaining it the nickname ‘the Red City’.